-- 4.0 Infant Classes (Foundation Stage, Year 1 and Year 2) must not exceed 30 children per teacher and applications for year groups which would cause that number to be exceeded will be refused.
+- 4.0 Infant Classes (Foundation Stage, Year 1 and Year 2) must not exceed 30 children per teacher2 and applications for year groups which would cause that number to be exceeded will be refused.
 That includes where admission would cause the infant class size limit to be breached in the future. - 4.1 There are a number of exceptions where children will not count for the purposes of calculating those 30 which are set out below.
-Children will remain as permitted class size exceptions for the duration of Foundation Stage and Key Stage One, or until the total number of children within the class drops below 30 per class. - 4.2 The exceptions, as set out within the School Admissions Code are: - a) children admitted outside the normal admissions round with statements of special educational needs or Education, Health and Care Plans specifying a school; - b) looked after children and previously looked after children admitted outside the normal admissions round; - c) children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process; - d) children admitted after an independent appeals panel upholds an appeal; - e) children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance; - f) children of UK service personnel admitted outside the normal admissions round;
+Children will remain as permitted class size exceptions for the duration of Foundation Stage and Key Stage One, or until the total number of children within the class drops below 30 per class. - 4.2 The exceptions, as set out within the School Admissions Code are: - children admitted outside the normal admissions round with statements of special educational needs or Education, Health and Care Plans specifying a school; - b) looked after children and previously looked after children admitted outside the normal admissions round; - c) children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process; - d) children admitted after an independent appeals panel upholds an appeal; - e) children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance; - f) children of UK service personnel admitted outside the normal admissions round; - g) children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil; - children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.

-&lt;sup>2 As defined by the section 4 of the School Standards and Framework Act 1998.
+2 As defined by the section 4 of the School Standards and Framework Act 1998.